piotryordanov/Digital-Garden/content/xikhdqga.md

 ----

 To recap:
-- both the Jedi and the Samurai are warriors with different goals, but very similar challenges.
+- both the Jedi and the Samurai are warriors with different goals, but similar challenges.
 - The challenges arise form either positive or negative emotions that disturb focus and attention
 - Meditation is the training of the mind to be more *patient* in the face of emotions